Are you wondering whether you’ve been cheated on?

 With that said, let’s now take a look at how a guilty man is likely to react to such accusations.

-This one is a classic for a lot of men out there, you confront him with his infidelity, and he says he didn’t do it.
+This one is a classic for a lot of men out there (who statistically cheat more often than women), you confront him with his infidelity, and he says he didn’t do it.
 Not only that, but he’ll aggressively state that he did nothing wrong and try to make you feel bad for bringing it up in the first place.
 This is usually very difficult to refute, especially if you have no evidence and are working off a sign of cheating that you’ve noticed.

 Denial is a form of self-preservation because admitting to cheating is making it real, so by rejecting a notion, it stays as a supposition rather than a fact.
 This is what your partner will try to do to keep things in the realm of ‘maybe’ rather than ‘is.’
 Cheats always look for a way out, and denial is the easiest escape route possible.
 Unless, of course, you caught him in the physical activity, in which case he might ‘it’s not what it looks like.’